Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

   - Declare the types of all method arguments and the return types of all methods that return something other than `nothing`.

   - Use PinCFlow's `@ivy` in front of expressions that access elements of arrays/tuples.
 Always apply this macro to the outermost expression possible but do not create new blocks for this purpose.

-  - Use `@.` in front of expressions that use broadcasting.
-Do not apply this macro to blocks.

   - Do not use Unicode.